-- Pepita from Coco is an alebrije.
-She is feline in general appearance, but she can fly.
+- Coco: Pepita the alebrije is a jaguar-like feline with ram's horns in general appearance, but she can fly.
 She has wings, hind legs, hind feet, a tail (like an iguana), and a scaly coloration that appear reptilian and/or avian.
 Her form in the Land of The Living is an outright housecat.

 - Averted (or possibly inverted) in My Little Pony: Equestria Girls.
 While the pony protagonists are turned into humans, Spike the dragon is turned into a dog.